ianchan3/Grow-Green/README.md

 # :evergreen_tree: Grow Green

 Grow Green is a donation website dedicated to help the environment by planting and growing trees.
-People can sign up and donate to plant trees in specific areas or in general.
+People can sign up and donate to plant trees in specific locations or in general.

 ## :framed_picture: **Screenshots of App**
 <img src = https://i.imgur.com/G49LLZI.jpg>